Under The Andalusian Sun – 8 Incredible Moments

 Photo by hem73

-One of Andalusia’s lesser known provinces, Jaen prides itself with national parks, Renaissance cities, dozens of protected areas and UNESCO World Heritage Sites, lovely mountain areas surprisingly covered by luxuriant Mediterranean flora as well as the reputation of being the home of olive oil.
+One of Andalusia’s lesser known provinces, Jaen prides itself with national parks, Renaissance cities, dozens of protected areas and UNESCO World Heritage Sites, lovely mountainous areas covered with luxuriant Mediterranean flora, as well as the reputation of being the home of olive oil.

 Malaga

-World famous Malaga features some of the best resorts in Spain, being the preference of many when it comes to lovely summer beaches on the Iberian Peninsula.
-Home of the illustrious Marbella with its exclusive Puerto Banus , beautiful Torremolinos , romantic Benalmadena, the amazing city of Malaga, charming Estepona , the beautiful beaches of Fuengirola and dozens of charismatic villages sprinkled in the center, Malaga is par excellence a parade of culture, architecture, history, wine regions, eye-catching sights and never-ending beaches.
+World-famous Malaga features some of the best resorts in Spain, being the preference of many when it comes to lovely summer beaches on the Iberian Peninsula.
+Home of the illustrious Marbella, the exclusive Puerto Banus, the beautiful Torremolinos, the romantic Benalmadena, the amazing city of Malaga, the charming Estepona, the beautiful beaches of Fuengirola and dozens of charismatic villages sprinkled in the center, Malaga is par excellence a parade of culture, architecture, history, wine regions, eye-catching sights and never-ending beaches.

 Seville